 The initial idea of Aerotropolis was presented in the November 1939 issue of Popular Science by Nicholas DeSantis.
-The airport-driven economic development was further taken forward by an air commerce researcher John D. Kasarda in 2000.
-According to him airports have influenced urban development in the 21st century in the same way as seaports in the 18th century, railroads in the 19th century and highways did in the 20th century.
+The airport-driven economic development of airport cities, was further taken forward by an air commerce researcher John D. Kasarda in 2000.
+According to him airports have influenced urban development in the 21st century.
+This influence is in the same way as seaports in the 18th century, railroads in the 19th century and highways did in the 20th century.
 It is not how far, but how fast distant places can connect.

 Cities in the past have grown around major transport hubs.
 The development in the 21st century is paving way for the cities to grow around the airports.
 This trend of airport centric development is not only increasing employment, but also giving shape to numerous metropolitan features.
+Aerotropolis meaning can be understood as airport centric development.
 This dispersed airport related development is giving rise to a new urban form called Aerotropolis.
 These are no different from traditional cities in abstract sense (central city commercial core and commuter-linked suburbs), but the difference is just that the city core is the airport.
 The layout, infrastructure, and economy are centered on an airport which serves as a multi-modal “airport city” commercial core.

 Features of the airport central to an Aerotropolis